-Some very valid reasons for a genetic health evaluation
+Some very valid reasons for a DNA health test evaluation

 - Your future health lies in carefully planning a life-long diet, exercise and general well being plan that is aimed at reducing those genetic diseases you have a high susceptibility to.